Guldanika/liver-operational-tolerance_prediction/README.md

   ```
 The service loads a trained LightGBM model and exposes a REST API
 for operational tolerance risk prediction based on gene expression features.

+The deployment exposes a public API endpoint and an interactive Swagger UI
+for testing the model in production-like conditions.

 # Project STRUCTURE